JeroenSlobbe/Tutorials/DockerHardening/readme.md

 - **#1 Objective:** avoid that an attacker can abuse the RCE to make a significant impact on the host system;
 - **#2 Objective:** ensure any RCE only results in getting a minimal foothold to the container
 - **#3 Objective:** ensure the attacker cannot compromise secrets or a minimal amount of secrets
-- **#4 Objective:** avoid letting attacker abuse the container resources for malicious purposes such as
+- **#4 Objective:** avoid letting an attacker abuse the container resources for malicious purposes such as
-  - **4a:** installing crypto miners and make a profit while a financial impact is presented to the company hosting the container
+  - **4a:** installing crypto miners and making a profit while a financial impact is presented to the company hosting the container
   - **4b:** use the container as an attacker proxy, attacker platform, to attack other systems
   - **4c:** use the container to host criminal content (stolen data, host a C2, etc.)
 - **#5 Objective:** avoid letting the RCE have an impact on other users
   - **5a:** accessing user PII
-  - **5b:** injecting malware on the front-page that users might download as the trust the website
+  - **5b:** injecting malware on the front-page that users might download as they trust the website

 To simplify the hardening and attack examples, I assume no kernel exploit is currently available (I will address the security of the host platform in another write-up) and assume the attacker cannot modify the image.
 Although image signing is addressed as a hardening control, for the sake of time, I'm not taking supply chain attacks (package managers and image repositories) into account.
 For actual applications, you should!